 - Player/Banker Pairs

-Any attempts to exploit side bets to your advantage through counting in randomly generated online baccarat are utterly futile.
-The RNG in such games reshuffles the decks at the beginning of every single round so the cards are always dealt out of a fresh shoe.
+Any attempt to exploit side bets by counting in randomly generated online baccarat is utterly futile.
+The RNG in such games reshuffles the decks at the beginning of every round, so the cards are always dealt from a fresh shoe.

 Closing Points

-To wrap things up, entertainment value is pretty much the only kind of value baccarat players can find in side bets.
+To wrap things up, entertainment value is essentially the only benefit baccarat players can expect from side bets.
 While some are theoretically susceptible to advantage play, the playing conditions at most casinos rarely allow players to beat them in practice.
-In short, you should either altogether refrain from side betting or occasionally opt for the side wagers that yield the lowest house edge.
+In short, you should either refrain from side betting altogether or occasionally opt for the side wagers that yield the lowest house edge.